Why does the US use imperial and metric?

 Since there is no “base” rule for U.S. customary units, volume, mass, and distance are all measured differently under this system.
 The U.S. customary units for measuring the mass of an object are ounces, pounds, and tons.

-READ ALSO: Can a job ruin a marriage?
+READ ALSO: Can cousin be a girlfriend?

 Why do we have metric and imperial sizes?